espocrm/documentation/docs/user-guide/products.md

 ### Is Inventory

 Actual if the *Inventory Transactions* feature is enabled in the system.
-If the *Is Inventory* paramater is disabled in a product, its quantity won't be tracked.
+If the *Is Inventory* parameter is disabled in a product, its quantity won't be tracked.
 Can be reasonable for service products.

 ### Inventory Number Type